 Because the gunmen have no idea who she really is - that girl has been in hiding for far too long ...

-'Slick, stylish and full of suspense' - Sophie McKenzie.
+'Slick, stylish and full of suspense' - Sophie McKenzie, author of Girl, Missing

 'A powerful gut-punch of a book that will leave you reeling long after its final pages.
-I couldn't put it down!' - Chelsea Pitcher.
+I couldn't put it down!' - Chelsea Pitcher, author of This Lie Will Kill You

 'I could hardly breathe until I finished.
 The tension!
-Absolutely loved it.' - Emily Barr
+Absolutely loved it.' - Emily Barr, author of The One Memory of Flora Banks

 'Absolutely delightful.
 Sweet, romantic, kind.
 Beautifully paced.
 I loved this book.'
 RAINBOW ROWELL, author of Carry On